Surabhi0912/Web_Development_Project_pg_life/README.md

 Entire web-app is fully responsive and is operational from any device.

-Tech Stack:- HTML, CSS, Bootstrap, Javascript, AJAX, PHP, MySQL, DBMS
+Tech Stack:- HTML, CSS, Bootstrap, Javascript,PHP, MySQL, DBMS

 This web app has the following functionalities:-